habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Fees and Taxes

-  1. Gratipay does not take any fee from payments made by Participants to Projects, or by Projects to Members.
+  1. Gratipay does not take any fee from payments made by Participants to Projects, or by Projects to Project Members.
 Gratipay and the Service are funded through the Service itself, by voluntary payments from Gratipay Participants who wish to fund our own Work.
 To contribute to Gratipay, please [visit Gratipay's Project page](/Gratipay/).